Colin Greening nets game winner as Toronto Marlies take 2-0 series lead over Utica | Maple Leafs Hotstove

 With 8:40 remaining, Utica won a defensive faceoff battle but Moore stripped possession back on the end boards before teeing up Grundstrom to snipe home from one knee.

-Sparks was only called into one final save of note during the remainder of regulation on the Dahlen despite Utica pulling their netminder with over three minutes remaining,
+Sparks was only called into one final save of note during the remainder of regulation on the Dahlen despite Utica pulling their netminder with over three minutes remaining.

 After Engvall and Marincin narrowly missed icing the game, Moore to sealed the deal for a 5-2 victory for Toronto, who now head to Utica looking to sweep the series on Wednesday.